SimonGhost1012/Toolbox/README.md

 4. Run the batch file.

 # 🖥️ Tested On
-This batch file is tested on Windows 10 and 11.
+- This batch file is tested on Windows 10 and 11.

 # 🖥️ Requirements
-Scoop, curl, [7-Zip](https://7-zip.com/download.html) for updating it on V1.7+.
+- Scoop, curl, and [7-Zip](https://7-zip.com/download.html) for updating it on V1.7+.

 # ⚙️ Features
 - Easy-to-use interface.